-We round up some of the most picturesque places to go when visiting Wales, whether its an artistic photo you’re after or a day trip to discover some amazing sights.
+We round up some of the most picturesque places to go when visiting Wales, whether it’s an artistic photo you are after or a day trip to discover some amazing sights.

-This harbour town in the southwest area of Wales is known for its 13th century walls and its golden beaches, ideal for a sunny day exploring.
-There are two golf courses, paintballing activities, water sports, and ghost and guided walks available.
+This harbour town in the southwest area of Wales (pictured above) is known for its 13th century walls and golden beaches, ideal for a sunny day exploring.
+There are two golf courses, water sports opportunities, as well as ghost and guided walks available.
 Plus, the pretty coloured houses make for a great photo opportunity.
-Tenby Castle ruins are also nearby for a historic twist on your visit.
+Tenby Castle ruins are also nearby for a historic excursion on your visit.

 2. Conwy Castle

-This marvellous structure of a castle is surely the epitome of how castles should look.
-Built for Edward I, it is known for its strong defences and exterior, but the interior is equally as impressive.
-Conwy Town allows visitors lots to do as well, from the National Beekeeping Centre to Aberconwy House, a 14th century merchants home.
+This marvellous structure was built for Edward I and is known for its strong defences and exterior, but the interior is equally as impressive.
+Conwy Town allows visitors lots to do as well including the National Beekeeping Centre and Aberconwy House, a 14th century merchants home.

 If it’s a beach destination you’re after, Whitesands Beach is nearby to St David’s and offers a great day out.
 Deemed as one of the best water sport locations in the country, groups might like to watch the surfers or try their hand at canoeing.
-The city of St David’s is close by, which is fascinating for those who love architecture and scenery and a visit to The Bishop’s Palace is a must.
+The city of St David’s is close by, which is fascinating for those who love architecture and scenery and a visit to The Bishop’s Palace is a brilliant addition to any itinerary.